larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet3.md

     - FCFS
     - RR
     - Multilevel feedback queues
-19. Assume that an SMP system has private, per-processor run queues.
+19. Assume that a multicore system has private, per-processor run queues.
 When a new process is created, it can be placed in either the same queue as the parent process or a separate queue.
     - What are the benefits of placing the new process in the same queue as its parent?
     - What are the benefits of placing the new process in a different queue?
 20. Explain why interrupt and dispatch latency times must be bounded in a hard real-time system.